-The grading allowance is unlikely to be of relevance during years following approximately 2012 because it does not apply to the erection of a building commencing on or after 4 June 1988 or improvements commencing on or after that date.
+&lt;sup>37 Section 13bis(9) provides that the grading allowance does not apply to any building the erection of which commenced on or after 4 June 1988 nor to any improvements effected on or after that date.

 Accordingly, any buildings or improvements are by now likely to have been fully written off.
 For example, the lowest grading allowance of 2%, which applies to a one-star hotel (see below), would have resulted in a combined write-off of 4% (2% annual allowance plus 2% grading allowance), that is, a 25-year write-off.
 An improvement completed in a 1988 year of assessment to a one star hotel would therefore have been written off over 25 years, which would have ended in the 2012 year of assessment.
-It is, however, possible that a building or improvement which commenced before 4 June 1988 could have lost its rating and regained it later, at which point the hotelkeeper could have resumed claiming the grading allowance but such situations are likely to be limited.
+It is, however, possible that a building or improvement which commenced before 4 June 1988 could have lost its rating and regained it later, at which point the hotel keeper could have resumed claiming the grading allowance but such situations are likely to be limited.